waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/2.3/readme.md

 1. Compose your configuration to meet the following requirements:
      * Install IIS
-     * Download and Install the following Web App: #TODO
+     * Download and unzip the following Web App to the IIS Default Site Directory: [SampleWebApp.zip](SampleWebApp.zip)

     <details>
     <summary>💡 Tips and Tricks</summary>